hyperreal/AcidAdServer/README.md

     bower install

-Alternatively you can run below command, but `bower` is prefered.

-    ./bin/install-asset-deps

 # Development

 Acid is based on Symfony2 but does not utilize Assetic.
 We prefer Grunt so if you want to develop some UI-related tasks